MORYX-Industry/application-developer-training/chapter-1-basics.md

 * `ActivityClassification.Production` is used to notify that the cell is ready to work on an `Activity` of type `production`.

-Since that should result in an `ActivityStarted` event, the next thing to be implemented will be the `ActivityStarted()` function.
+Since that should result in an `ActivityStarted` event, the next thing to implement will be the `ActivityStarted()` function.
 Find the comment `/* Start execution here */` and replace it so that the whole function looks like this: